 Wait till that sucker gets stuck on the Urethra Franklin expressway.
 Its pain compared only to child birth, but a kidney stone won't forget about you as you grow old and crazy.
 When the stone is stuck, you are as sick as the time I drank way to much gin back in my teens.
 The pain forces you to tell the truth, so please avoid loved ones.
 Grab a stranger off the streets and make him take you to the ER or you'll confess to the Lindbergh kidnapping (or worse) to your wife.

 Once at the ER, you wait.
 Acting as if you took a small caliber bullet to the stomach, you sit in the waiting room with your good friend, Mister Nausea.
 Inside the ER, you wait again, begging as if you were a dying flea on a hairless dog.
-Once the nurses and doctor get in the room they take great care of you, but they needed to show their excellence before I bit through my leather belt.

 A shot is administered.
 And by the time you're wheeled away for the CAT scan, you feel well enough to joke that you are allergic to cats.
 Hey, don't blame me for a bad joke; I was cruising on opiates.
 The CAT scan proves you are a candidate for Stone School, and your topic for discussion is a list of your options.